TGAC/RAMPART/doc/source/running.rst

    finalise

 Controlling the pipeline... definition in the config file.
 Via the command line.
+I'm going to make some changes.